ctb/titus-blog/src/2014-citations.rst

 -- we often do need new algorithms and data structures -- we also need good implementations of data structures and algorithms.
 Academia tends to reward the DS&A and not the implementation folk, but I think we need to do both, and need to do both *separately*.
+Shifting to a system where only the implementers get credit doesn't seem like a great improvement to me ;).

 So my thought here is that any tool that uses a research algorithm or data structure developed by others should output citation information